sap-tutorials/Tutorials/tutorials/abap-environment-communication-arrangement/abap-environment-communication-arrangement.md

     ![check scenario](serviceKey.png)

-  8. Now your new service key is listed under Service Keys.
-The successful creation of the service key proved the existence of the communication scenario.
+  8. Now, your new service key is listed under Service Keys.
+The successful creation of the service key proves the existence of the communication scenario.